ainaimi/ML4CI/syllabus.md

 ## COURSE LEARNING OBJECTIVES

-* Understand the basic causal roadmap of picking a suitable estimand and estimator.
+* Understand the basic causal roadmap of picking a suitable estimand and estimator for a given research question.
 * Understand the curse of dimensionality and bias-variance tradeoffs.
 * Understand why a double-robust estimator mitigates problems introduced by the curse of dimensionality.
 * Understand the difference between TMLE and AIPW.